Solar Panel Upgrade

 Recycle or reuse old panels.

-Examine your panels to determine whether they are up to date.
-Then, you can either sell them or contact [xfield_company] to ask whether they would be interested in having them back.
-They’re still useful for off-grid and on-grid systems.
+Examine your panels to determine if they meet modern standards.
+Then, you can either sell them or call [xfield_company] to ask whether they’d like to buy them back.
+They’re still extremely useful for off-grid and on-grid systems.

 Let [xfield_company] Upgrade Your Solar System

-We’ve been an innovator in the field that of green energy. [xfield_company] was awarded “Best contractor of 2014″, and is currently rated among the top 3 percent of all [xfield_company]contractors.
-We have 10-years’ rich experience in solar panel installation across California up to Texas.
-Our experts are all journeymen electricians.
-All of our crews have photovoltaic licenses.
-Our passion and experience will ensure that you receive the best service possible for your solar requirements.
-For more information on our residential and commercial solar panel installation, contact us today.
+We’ve been a pioneer in the field in renewable power. [xfield_company] is awarded “Best Construction Company of 2014″ and is listed among the top three% among all [xfield_company]contractors.
+We have 10 years of rich experience with solar panel installation all the way from California to Texas.
+Our experts are all journeymen electricians, and all of our team members have photovoltaic licenses.
+Our dedication and expertise will ensure that you receive the highest quality service for your solar needs.
+For more details about our residential and commercial solar panel installation, contact us today.